ryanba08/stock_prices_and_combine_data/README.md

 # Data Introduction

 This dataset comprises NFL combine tests, player height/weight, and the round or pick at which the player was selected in the NFL draft.
-Key combine tests included are the 40-yard dash, cone drill, shuttle run, bench press reps, and vertical jump.
+Key combine tests included are the 40-yard dash, cone drill, shuttle run, bench press, and vertical jump.
 After cleaning, the dataset consists of 11 features and 1 target variable: the round in which a player was drafted.
 <br>
 # Data Exploration